aijaz/mypi22/syllabus.md

     5. After a week, "7 tiles" moves to the second spot but the third most favorite game moves to the top spot.
 Modify the list accordingly.
     6. After another week, you get bored of "7 tiles altogether" and remove it from your list altogether.
 Everything else stays the same.
 Modify the list accordingly
     7. In a few weeks we’ll be making a downhill skiing game.
 In this game the player will have to ski  between obstacles.
 Each horizontal row across the slope has 15 spots.
 Each spot can either have an obstacle or be empty.
 The goal of the game is to have the player ski through the empty spots without hitting an obstacle.
 Each obstacle can be a rock or a snowman.
 You may use strings or integers to represent an obstacle or  an empty space.
         1. create a data structure for a row.
         2. Assuming each screen has 20 rows, create a data structure for a screen.
-	    3. Assuming each row has 3 obstacles, populate your data structure with the appropriate obstacles
+        3. Assuming each row has 3 obstacles, populate each row with obstacles placed at random locations.
         4. Print your data structure.
         5. [image:2C7C6F73-6F2D-4C70-BF73-83D43674D4AB-821-000003A618A42113/IMG_0003.jpeg]

 ## Week 3.
 Working with Lists and Tuples